-As unpleasant a task as it may be, don't risk your business shutting down before it fully begins.
+As unpleasant a task as it may be, don't risk your business shutting down before it gets off the ground.
 Conducting business without the proper licensing is a criminal offense in some states, while others hand out hefty fines.
 Review these common retail licenses and permits to keep your business operating legally.

-Federal Tax Id
+Federal Tax ID

 If you have a retail business located within the city limits, you also may have to purchase a local business license.
 Some counties and other municipalities also require a license.
-Call your county or city's clerk's office for more information.
+Call your county or city clerk's office for more information.
 The fee varies depending on the type of business and where it is located.

 In order to purchase products to resell and not pay sales tax, your business will need a resale license or certificate.
 Not all states require a sales license and each state has its own name for this type of license.

-This type of business license will allow your store to buy goods tax exempt from a manufacturer or distributor.
-Then you collect the sales tax from the customer and pay it back to the state.
+This type of business license will allow your store to buy goods tax-exempt from a manufacturer or distributor; you then collect the sales tax from the customer and pay it back to the state.
 Most vendors will request a copy of your resale certificate before doing business with your company.

 Business Name Registration or DBA Certificate

-Some industry-specific retailers such as auctioneers, hairdressers, pharmacists, optometrists and other professionals may require state or local occupational licenses.
+Some industry-specific retailers such as auctioneers, hairdressers, pharmacists, optometrists, and other professionals may require state or local occupational licenses.
 If you're not sure you need an occupational license, check with your industry's trade association or your state's licensing department.

 Certificate of Occupancy

 There is no way to list all required permits, as the laws and regulations vary from place to place and from industry to industry.
 Check with local officials to find out what permits, if any, your retail business needs.
-Here are a few common permits to consider.
+Here are a few common permits to consider:

-- Alarm System Permit
+- Alarm system permit

-- Building Construction
+- Building construction

-- Health Permit
+- Health permit

-- Special Events
+- Special events

 Before you open your doors to customers, be sure you've done the necessary research on retail business licenses and permits you need.
-Start filing the paperwork as soon as you can, expect delays and provide all the necessary information to avoid any problems opening your business.
+Start filing the paperwork as soon as possible, expect delays, and provide all the necessary information to avoid any problems opening your business.
 Consult with a business lawyer if you have any unusual circumstances or need further clarification on obtaining retailing licenses and permits.